 Naturally, it can be found in almost every cell of the human body, while it is highly concentrated in organs such as the liver, the heart, lungs, the brain, and the kidneys.
 Regarding its role in managing acne inflammations, glutathione helps by reducing inflammation and removing free radicals in the body.
 But more specifically, glutathione protects the surface levels of our skin, acting as a shield for irritants such as cigarette smoke and dust.
 These pollutants act on squalene, a compound in naturally-occurring sebum, and transform it into squalene peroxide - which blocks our pores even further, raising the likelihood of an acne inflammation severely.

 This is why glutathione is important - because it actively hunts for and eliminates such pollutants and free radicals, keeping the skin healthy and clean.
 Not only that, but it has been shown that this nonessential antioxidant is also beneficial in the treatment of other severe skin conditions, like psoriasis.
 However, too much glutathione can cause a variety of harmful diseases and conditions in the body, so supplementation should be moderate and, if necessary, controlled by a medical professional.
-For more information, please visit our article on glutathione.

 Probably modern medicine’s ultimate weapon against acne, Accutane (and Roaccutane in Europe) was originally the brand name of what is now scientifically known as isotretinoin.

 The name largely stuck, however, even though the medicine has been marketed under other brand names, like Claravis, Amnesteem, ABsorica, Zenatane, Myorisan, Sotret and so on.
 Accutane (isotretinoin) is a class of compounds similar to Vitamin A known as retinoids.